kovidgoyal/kitty/docs/shell-integration.rst

 the bottom of the shell's rc files (in an atomic manner) to load the shell integration code.

+For fish, to make it automatically load the configuration file provided by kitty, the integration script directory path is prepended to the :code:`XDG_DATA_DIRS` environment variable.
+This is only applied to the fish process and will be cleaned up by the integration script after startup.
+No files are added or modified.

 Then, when launching the shell, kitty sets the environment variable :envvar:`KITTY_SHELL_INTEGRATION` to the value of the :opt:`shell_integration` option.
 The shell integration code reads the environment variable, turns on the